vuo/vuo/node/vuo.math/descriptions/vuo.math.scale.md

    - `Value` — The number to scale.
    - `Start`, `End` — Two numbers in the same units as `Value`.
    - `Scaled Start`, `Scaled End` — Two corresponding numbers in the same units as `Scaled Value`.
+   - `Limit to Range` — Controls whether `Scaled Value` is clamped when it would have been less than `Scaled Start` or greater than `Scaled End`.

 Examples: